 - Year founded: 1913 (Astra AB), Zeneca (1993), 1999 (merger of Astra AB and Zeneca)

-AstraZeneca is a multinational biotech company that was formed through the 1999 merger of Astra AB, a Swiss company, and Zeneca, a British company.
+AstraZeneca is a multinational biotech company formed through the 1999 merger of Astra AB, a Swiss company, and Zeneca, a British company.
 Its headquarters are in Cambridge, England.

-This company makes prescription medication for many major diseases, including cardiovascular disease, metabolic disorders, renal disease, and rare diseases.
+This company manufactures prescription medications for many major diseases, including cardiovascular disease, metabolic disorders, renal disease, and rare diseases.
 It has 11 research and development (R&D) centers, 28 manufacturing sites, and a market presence in more than 130 countries.

 8. Novartis